chdavalas/distributed_noisy_seeds/README.md

 <br/>

-A map-reduce implementation of the NoisySeeds algorithm as described in the paper of kazemi et al. "Growing a graph from a handful of seeds".
+DiNoiSe is a map-reduce implementation of the NoisySeeds algorithm as described in the paper of kazemi et al. "Growing a graph from a handful of seeds".
 The Distributed NoisySeeds (DiNoiSe) algorithm works upon a cluster of commodity hardware algorithm whilst following the same logic as the original NoisySeeds algorithm.
 This implementation is written in PySpark (Python API for Apache Spark).